 More beautiful flower images are available for licensing or printing at my gallery.

-with spring finally here I can hardly wait for the flowers to bloom.
+, here I can hardly wait for the flowers to bloom.
 I am working through some old files, and finding some flower images to satisfy my needs for flowers!
 I love the red poppy.
 They are delicate, the color is rich, and they seem to dance with the slightest breeze.

 The Triwood Community Center is holding their winter festival February 17, 2012: skating, winter games, campfire, definitely something else to add to my calendar for my explore Calgary Project.